FAQs from Admitted Freshmen

 Q: Does UCLA allow students to defer to a subsequent term?

 A: On a case-by-case basis, students may submit a written request for a deferment to another term if they have significant extenuating circumstances, such as being called to active military duty.
+All deferral requests for Fall 2020 must be received no later than 11:59 pm PDT on Thursday, September 17, 2020.

 Q: How do I accept my admission offer to UCLA?